LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 2. Calculate the average number of authors per article, for each publisher.
 3. Plot this information.

 We can automate the process above using Python.
-It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
+It is efficient to spend time building the code to perform these tasks because once it is built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easily reproducible.
 We can also easily share our code with colleagues and they can replicate the same analysis.

-# Reading CSV Data Using Pandas
+# Reading CSV data using Pandas

-We will begin by locating and reading our survey data which are in CSV format.
+We will begin by locating and reading our survey data which are in CSV format (comma separated values).
-We can use Pandas' *read_csv* function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).
+We can use Pandas' `read_csv` function to pull the file directly into a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe).

-## So What's a DataFrame?
+## So what's a DataFrame?

 A DataFrame is a 2-dimensional data structure that can store data of different types (including characters, integers, floating point values, factors and more)